broadbr/capstone/Notes.md

     then stored in sentence structure.
     **need to get one output windoe instead of two **using full path for save dir

+4/5
+    Combined both displays into one by changing the display source when ocr starts this cause zooming to break, fixed zooming by implimenting a flag flag sets whenever a zoom occurs and refreshes the display.